Last Updated on 27 January 2026 by Cycloscope

 Agriculture in Malawi is more developed, and the land more generous compared to neighboring African countries, the food though is as monotonous as Zambia or Zimbabwe, Nsima (local maize meal) or rice with meat bites (usually goat or chicken) and vegetables – sometimes beans – that’s the average Malawian everyday diet.

 A dish of Nsima and relish can get as cheap as 800 Kwatcha, and 2,000 Kwatcha in a better restaurant (where you’ll probably get more meat).
-Muslims are a small but significant percentage of the population, so there are quite a few halal restaurants.
-Vegetarians will get Nsima with vegetables, sometimes eggs.

-In backpackers’ accommodations and lodges, the usual international cuisine is served, hamburgers, omelets, pizza, and pancakes – quality varies from very poor to great, with prices from 3,000 to 10,000 Kwatcha or more for a dish (4$ to 15$).
+In backpackers’ accommodations and lodges, the usual international cuisine is served: hamburgers, omelets, pizza, and pancakes – quality varies from very poor to great, with prices from 3,000 to 10,000 Kwatcha or more for a dish (4$ to 15$).
 Fish is great around the lake (only chambo and butterfish)

-Street food mostly consists of very widespread fried-potatoes stalls, cooked in an iron pan with a wood fire, they are often served with cabbage and tomato salad and are incredibly cheap.
-The same style of cooking for the rarer pork meat – be careful with that, hygiene is not great and meat is poorly preserved due to the lack of electricity.
+The same style of cooking is used for the rarer pork meat – be careful with that, hygiene is not great, and meat is poorly preserved due to the lack of electricity.

-Other super-cheap street snacks are samosas and fried dough balls, sold usually by roaming kids along the road.
+Other super-cheap street snacks are samosas and fried dough balls, usually sold by roaming kids along the road.

-The fruit is seasonal with mango as the protagonist, Malawi is indeed covered with Mango trees.
+The fruit is seasonal, with mango as the protagonist.
+Malawi is indeed covered with Mango trees.
 The Mango season starts in November.
 Besides mangoes, the usual bananas (many types), rare apples, and hard-to-find baobab fruit.

 Connectivity in Malawi

 WiFi in Malawi goes from very rare to non-existent.
-The only places with free wifi we could find are Mogza Lodge (a good location for digital nomads), and FuJa Camp in the north, most of the other lodges have paid WiFi – usually 2,500 Kwatcha for 1 GB – even this is sometimes painfully slow.
+The only places with free wifi we could find are Mogza Lodge (a good location for digital nomads) and FuJa Camp in the north.
+Most of the other lodges have paid WiFi – usually 2,500 Kwatcha for 1 GB – even this is sometimes painfully slow.

 The two mobile companies operating in Malawi are Airtel and TNM.
-Getting a local SIM card in Malawi is easy, the whole process takes about 20 minutes, and you’ll need to have your passport or a copy.
+Getting a local SIM card in Malawi is easy; the whole process takes about 20 minutes, and you’ll need to have your passport or a copy.

 Safety in Malawi